Food additives

 How to avoid food additives?

-2. Avoid products whose composition has unknown names
+2. Avoid products with unknown names in their composition

-3. "Without colorants or preservatives" is not synonymous with "Without additives" / Warning!
+3. “No colorings or preservatives” is not synonymous with “No additives”/Be careful!

-4. Consume local products as much as possible
+4. Consume as many local products as possible

 5. Consume as many products as possible from organic or sustainable agriculture, because only 48 additives are authorized in organic products compared to 600 in conventional products.

-Homemade mayonnaise: Organic oil (sunflower or peanut), organic egg yolk, organic mustard (quick preparation and savoring something you prepared yourself).
+Homemade mayonnaise: Organic oil (sunflower or peanut), organic egg yolk, organic mustard (quick preparation and enjoy something you have prepared yourself).

 Dangerous additives

-It is important to remember that, ideally, it is best to eat the rawest foods possible and cook them yourself.
-It is not very natural for our body to have to digest and process so many added (often synthetic) substances.
+It's important to remember that ideally, it's best to eat foods as raw as possible and cook them yourself.
+It's not very natural for our bodies to have to digest and process so many added (often synthetic) substances.

-In reality, these standards and these rules are not always respected by the industry and the quantities present in our food products are sometimes too great.
-Even if the vast majority remain harmless, some additives could be particularly dangerous for our health, here they are:
+In reality, these standards and rules are not always respected by the industry and the quantities present in our food products are sometimes too high.
+Even if the vast majority remain harmless, certain additives could be particularly dangerous for our health, here they are:

 Purpose: They make industrial products more appetizing.
-Our ham looks more pink, our aperitif biscuits more orange, our sweets have fun colors.
+Our ham looks pinker, our snacks more orange, and our candies come in fun colors.

-Purpose: It enhances the taste of prepared meals, savory or sweet biscuits, industrial sauces, etc...
+Purpose: It enhances the taste of prepared meals, salty or sweet biscuits, industrial sauces, etc.

 Danger: The problem is that it disrupts the hormones that regulate our appetite.
-In other words, it makes us addicted to the product we eat.
-In addition, it causes our blood sugar to explode, promoting diabetes and can be the cause of premature aging of the brain.
-They are indicated by the indices E621 to E625.
+In other words, it makes us addicted to the food we eat.
+It also causes our blood sugar to skyrocket, promoting diabetes, and can cause premature brain aging.
+These are indicated by the indices E621 to E625.

 3. Sodium Nitrate

-Purpose: It is found in deli meats, meats, cheeses and industrial fish.
-It allows them to be kept longer.
+Purpose: It is found in cold cuts, meats, cheeses and industrial fish.
+It allows them to be preserved for longer.

-Danger: Excessive consumption of sodium nitrate can lead to asthma, hyperactivity, insomnia, dizziness, low blood pressure, nausea and certain cancers (including colorectal cancer).
+Danger: Excessive consumption of sodium nitrate can lead to asthma, hyperactivity, insomnia, dizziness, low blood pressure, nausea and certain cancers (especially colorectal cancer).

 4. Trans Fats

-Purpose: These are in fact trans fatty acids, i.e. partially hydrogenated fats that are found mainly in industrial pastries and pastries, fried foods (fries, donuts, etc.) and certain snack foods. ready-to-eat.
+Purpose: These are in fact trans fatty acids, or partially hydrogenated fats, which are found mainly in industrial pastries and pastries, fried foods (fries, doughnuts, etc.) and certain snack foods. ready-to-eat meals ".

 Purpose: It is found both in the preparation of industrial dishes and in packaging.

-Danger: With such a name, we suspect that this synthetic antioxidant E321 is anything but natural and healthy!
-It is potentially dangerous for the skin (risk of allergies) and "probably carcinogenic".
-Better to avoid it.
+Danger: With a name like that, we can well imagine that this synthetic antioxidant E321 is anything but natural and healthy!
+It is potentially dangerous for the skin (risk of allergies) and " probably carcinogenic » Better to avoid it.

 6. Artificial Sweeteners